CTX MKII Assembly Guide

 Optional Tools top

 If a problem needs solving, a multimeter can come in handy.
 You can also use it to sort resistors.

 If you accidentally solder something in the wrong place, a desoldering pump can save the day.

 To identify and keep track of every part in the kit, download and print the Component Sorting Sheet (PDF).

 Insert Standoffs top

 Note that there are two different ends on the plastic standoffs.
 The locking end has tabs with a right angle to prevent them from being removed after installation, while the non-locking end has smooth tabs.
-Insert the locking ends standoffs from the bottom of the PCB.
+Insert the locking ends of the standoffs from the bottom of the PCB.